fangq/mmc/mmc/trunk/examples/README.txt

 of MMC.

-Please read the README.txt file for each sub-folder to understand the purpose, procedures to run and the interpretation of the results.
+Please read the README.txt file for each sub-folder to understand the purpose, procedures to run the simulation and the interpretations of the results.

 The examples contained in each subfolders are explained below: